 - Using GitHub Desktop.
 It’s a lightweight tool that makes it easy for anyone to contribute code to a repository.
 Thanks to the magic of GitHub Pages, every deploy and push (or sync) to the

 masterbranch of our help repository means the code is automatically deployed.
 This is a huge win because it makes it easy for anyone on our team to get a local copy of the help articles on their computer, so they can edit them with their favourite Markdown editor.
 That means we can use the best tools for the each job – rather than the less-than-ideal online text editor offered by WordPress, team members can use their own editors.
 Rather than using WordPress’ limited functionality, we can build our own with Jekyll.
 Win-win.

-Teaching our less-technical members about Markdown and simple tools like Sublime Text or Write.
+- Teaching our less-technical members about Markdown and simple tools like Sublime Text.
 Both applications let you open a folder of Markdown files for editing.
 These tools are built for editing Markdown, making them a gateway into the world of coding.
 We’ve found that our less-technical team members have really embraced them.